sarah-hourihan/sarah-hourihan.github.io/_pages/about.md

 **Contact Me!**
 ======
-I am always seeking new opportunities to learn and grow!
-Feel free to email me at hello[at]shourihan23.anonaddy.com
+I am always seeking opportunities to learn, grow, and chat about science!
+Feel free to email me.